rwalker1501/Cultural-Epidemiology/read_me.txt

 -----
 Menu mode
 -----
-The script "main_menu" allows the user to load the experiment parameter file for a specific analysis, modify the parameter values, save the parameter values in a new experiment parameter file, and run the corresponding analysis.
+The script main_menu allows the user to load the experiment parameter file for a specific analysis, modify the parameter values, save the parameter values in a new experiment parameter file, and run the corresponding analysis.

 To launch the menu system, navigate to the working directory containing the code, open a terminal and type

 >python main_menu.py

-In script and in menu mode the results of the analysis are saved in a subdirectory of the "Results" directory, with a name defined in the experiment parameters file (see below)
+In script and in menu mode the results of the analysis are saved in a subdirectory of the "results" directory, with a name defined in the experiment parameters file (see below)

 ************************
 Input Data